Portage County Court Records

 Records or information that are restricted or confidential include:

-• Juvenile court proceedings (governed by Wisconsin Statutes Chapter 938)
+- Juvenile court proceedings (under Wisconsin Statutes Chapter 938)

-The court and clerk’s office are required to redact confidential identifiers before releasing records.
-If a document contains restricted information that was inadvertently filed without redaction, any person may file a motion requesting that the court seal or redact the record.
+The court and clerk's office are required to redact confidential identifiers before releasing records.
+If a document contains restricted information that was filed without proper redaction, any person may file a motion asking the court to seal or redact the record.
+Anyone who believes they've been improperly denied access to a court record may file a written request with the court, and a judge can review the matter.

 Portage County Criminal Court Records